angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 ![Loss vs Paramerter Graph](https://miro.medium.com/v2/resize:fit:700/1*shYI61ej9RuuqBVHgspDZg.png)

 One issue to be aware of when optimizing a neural network is the danger of getting trapped in local minima, where the network appears to have found the shallowest part of the loss curve but actually, shallower areas exist elsewhere.
-To avoid this problem, `stochastic gradient descent (SGD)` can be used, where ==random gradients are sampled during a batch==.
+To avoid this problem, `stochastic gradient descent (SGD)` can be used, where *random gradients are sampled during a batch*.

 ![Loss vs 2 Paramerters Graph](https://www.xpertup.com/wp-content/uploads/2018/05/1-1.gif)